aws-samples/custom-web-experience-with-amazon-q-business/README.md

 •	**Stack name** – The name of the CloudFormation stack (for example, AmazonQ-UI-Demo)

-•	**AuthName** – A globally unique name to assign to the Amazon Cognito user pool
+•	**AuthName** – A globally unique name to assign to the Amazon Cognito user pool.
+Please ensure that your domain name does not include any reserved words, such as cognito, aws, or amazon.

 •	**CertificateARN** – The CertificateARN generated from the previous step